-Subsequent Events: The School has evaluated subsequent events through February 2, 2023, the date which the financial statements were available to be issued.
+Subsequent Events: The School has evaluated subsequent events through November 3, 2023, the date which the financial statements were available to be issued.

-NOTE C - CASH
+NOTE C - CASH AND CASH EQUIVALENTS

 The School maintains its cash balances at one financial institution.
-At June 30, 2022, the bank balances of the School's deposits totaled \$2,316,238.
-Of the bank balance, \$250,000 was covered by federal depository insurance and \$2,066,238 was guaranteed by the U.S. Government and its agencies under a repurchase agreement.
+At June 30, 2023, the bank balances of the School's deposits were covered by FDIC insurance and pledged collateral.